Lamborghini to build SUV in Italy, launch planned for 2018

 The carmaker first presented a concept vehicle for the SUV, named Urus, in 2012.

-Lamborghini's decision to base the model in Italy follows a similar move by Fiat Chrysler (FCHA.MI), which began producing its new Jeep Renegade and Fiat 500X models at a plant in southern Italy last year, also boosting employment.
+Lamborghini's decision to base the model in Italy follows a similar move by Fiat Chrysler, which began producing its new Jeep Renegade and Fiat 500X models at a plant in southern Italy last year, also boosting employment.

 Both companies are helped by labour reform that was approved by Renzi's government earlier this year.